Maite Perroni: Musical career

 Perroni was a member of the popular band RBD, which was launched off of the success of the most-watched telenovela in years, Rebelde.
 To date, RBD has made 9 studio albums, including albums in Spanish, Portuguese, and English.
 They have sold over 15 million albums worldwide, and have embarked on various international tours including shows throughout Latin America and Europe.

 Mai composed "Tal Vez Mañana", for RBD's fourth Spanish language album, Empezar Desde Cero and sang solo on the title track for the album.

 On August 8, 2008, RBD released a message telling fans that they had decided to split up.
 They went on one final tour, Gira Del Adios World Tour, which ended in early 2009.
 Perroni was absent part of the tour, due to her filming of Cuidado con el ángel.

 For her role in Cuidado con el ángel, Perroni recorded three songs for the show called "Esta Soledad", "Separada De Ti", and "Contigo".

 She recorded a song with Reik, entitled "Mi Pecado", which was used as the opening song for the telenovela, Mi Pecado.

 She recorded a song with Marco di Mauro called "A Partir De Hoy" which forms part of the musical soundtrack of the telenovela Triunfo del Amor, her fourth lead role.

-In 2012, Perroni released a single called "Te daré mi corazón" that was used for her telenovola "Cachito de Cielo".
+In 2012, Perroni released a single called "Te daré mi corazón" that was used for her telenovela "Cachito de Cielo".

 In late 2012, Perroni announced that she will record her first solo album called Eclipse de Luna.

 On July 16, 2013, Perroni released a bachata song called "Tu y Yo".

 In May 2014, Perroni released another bachata song called "Vas A Querer Volver" which is also the theme song for her soap opera La Gata.

 In June 2014, Perroni released a duet song with Alex Ubago called "Todo lo que soy" which was the couple's theme song in the telenovela La Gata.

 On July 14, 2016, Perroni released her first single called Adicta.
 She performed it at Premios Juventud 2016.
 It will be included in her new album soon to be released.